Game drive in South Africa's Eastern Cape.

 5hrs

 Today starts early as you leave the Garden Route behind and journey east towards the game reserves of the Eastern Cape.
 On the way, stop at Storms River Mouth in Tsitsikamma National Park, where lush forest meets the Indian Ocean.
-Stretch your legs on a hike through fern-filled woodland to the Storms River Suspension Bridge.
 Then, gear up for a unique kayaking and lilo adventure, paddling through the river mouth into a narrow gorge flanked by cliffs before switching to an inflatable float to drift deeper into the canyon.
-Expect cliff jumping, swimming and time to simply absorb the untouched beauty of the landscape.
-After drying off, continue inland to Amakhala Game Reserve, arriving in the afternoon at Woodbury Tented Camp, a comfortable tented safari lodge overlooking the Bushman’s River.
-Settle into your en-suite tent and head out on your first afternoon game drive, tracking the Big Five and more with expert guides.
-End the day with sundowners in the bush and a warm dinner under the stars.
+After drying off, continue inland to the Eastern Cape, arriving in the afternoon at your comfortable tented safari lodge.
+Settle into your ensuite tent and head out on your first afternoon game drive, tracking some iconic wildlife with expert guides.
+End the day with sundowners in the bush and a warm dinner back at your lodge.

 Day 10